{{ result.summaryTitle }}

 Worked Examples:

-A 12 TiB restore at a 2.0 compression ratio transfers about 6.00 TiB.
-Three 1200 Mbps streams give 3600 Mbps aggregate throughput, so the transfer takes about 4.07 hours.
-Add a 2-hour Archive retrieval delay, 30 minutes of catalog work, 20% Staging overhead, 60 minutes of validation, and 15 minutes of cutover, and Restore window becomes about 8.64 hours.
-An 8-hour target becomes RTO risk, and Required aggregate rate is about 4139 Mbps.
+Archive retrieval that changes the answer.
+A 12 TiB logical restore with a 2.0 compression ratio transfers about 6.00 TiB.
+Three 1200 Mbps streams give 3600 Mbps aggregate throughput, so transfer takes about 4.07 hours.
+Add a 2-hour archive retrieval delay, 30 minutes of catalog work, 20% staging overhead, 60 minutes of validation, and 15 minutes of cutover, and the total is about 8.64 hours.
+An 8-hour RTO becomes a risk even though the transfer rate looks reasonable.

-A 20 TiB logical backup with only a 1.2 compression ratio leaves about 16.67 TiB to transfer.
-Two 800 Mbps streams create 1600 Mbps aggregate throughput, which stretches bulk transfer to about 1.06 days before staging, catalog, validation, or cutover.
-The total reaches about 1.32 days against a 6-hour RTO target.
-RTO Checkpoints points to a required aggregate rate near 13,380 Mbps, so this case needs a different recovery design or much faster tested data movement.
+Transfer-bound shortfall.
+A 20 TiB logical backup with a 1.2 compression ratio leaves about 16.67 TiB to transfer.
+Two 800 Mbps streams create 1600 Mbps aggregate throughput, which stretches bulk transfer to a little over one day before fixed phases.
+A 6-hour RTO cannot be met without a different recovery approach, much faster tested throughput, or pre-staged data.

 FAQ: